npmcdn-to-unpkg-bot/il-interpreter-search/README.md

 development that might include some scraping

 ## How to use this
-Search by Filtering Profession Types
+Search by Filter in stepwise fashion.

 ## How to set up the development code (for the nerds)
 after cloning the project, setting up rails environment,